Dr Jamin Greenbaum and the team are working at the front line of climate change on the coldest continent on Earth.

 Plumbing the depths of Antarctic coastlines to predict subglacial melt

 Antarctica from above is like nowhere else on Earth.
-But the floating ice shelves – exposed to warm air above and below the ocean – are the most susceptible to melt.
+But its floating ice shelves, exposed to both warm air above and the ocean below, are the most susceptible to melt.
 The damage doesn’t stop there.

 “Antarctic melt has the potential to raise global sea levels by about 58 metres if the entire ice cap melted into the ocean.
-The last time global average temperatures were similar to today, Antarctica likely contributed between 3 and 6 metres above present sea level,” Dr Greenbaum explains.
+The last time global average temperatures were similar to today, Antarctica likely contributed between 3 and 6 metres above present sea level,” said Dr Greenbaum.

 To put that in perspective, a 1-metre sea level rise would directly impact more than 145 million coastal communities worldwide.